Usually the darkness comes in the mail.

 Sometimes the darkness and I go walking along the railroad tracks.

-I ask the darkness how the idea of tying a woman to the railroad tracks became so ingrained in our culture, and what does it all mean?
+I ask the darkness how the idea of tying a person to the railroad tracks became so ingrained in our culture, and what does it all mean?

 The darkness says that it would be much more efficient, and also likely to kill more people, to tip the water towers over on to a passing train.
 It says that it would be very easy, that the towers are as matchsticks against its strength.